jyotikaisrani/jyotikaisrani/README.md

 <p>&nbsp;<img align="center" src="https://github-readme-stats.vercel.app/api?username=jyotikaisrani&show_icons=true&locale=en" alt="jyotikaisrani" /></p>

+<p> I have been a part of several Hackathons, Competitions and Research work.
+This is my attempt to maintain a log of all of it simultaneously. </p>
 <!--
 **jyotikaisrani/jyotikaisrani** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.